 It thinks it’s catching a fish:

-If your pet tortoise twitches its head while sleeping the animal may think that it is catching fish and sleeping.
-These animals, sleep, dream and they dream a variety of things including dreaming that they are catching fish.
+If your pet tortoise twitches its head while sleeping, the animal may think that it is catching fish while it is sleeping.

 What to do:

-As long as the animal isn’t showing signs of stress while doing this then the animal is probably fine.
-As long as your pet stops twitching and doesn’t show any signs of illness or distress then your pet is fine, just keep an eye on him
+As long as your pet stops twitching and doesn’t show any signs of illness or distress then your pet is fine, just keep an eye on it.

-If your pet does show signs of distress or illness then go ahead and take the animal to the vet for an examination and treatment
+If your pet does show signs of distress or illness then go ahead and take the animal to the vet for an examination and treatment.

 Normal breathing: